Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-cli-open-source.markdown

 *Description:*

-Run a standalone Processing Unit
+Runs a standalone Processing Unit.

 *Parameters and Options:*